 The Board recognises the importance of having a good understanding of the services our front-line colleagues deliver to customers.
 In order to enhance the knowledge and appreciation of the methods, equipment and systems being used, and the environment our colleagues work in, a Back to the Floor initiative was launched.
-All management teams spend time each year working alongside front-line colleagues.
+All members of the executive and senior management teams spend time working alongside front-line colleagues.
 The ideas and insights gained from these experiences are fed back to the Board so that all learning points from the front-line are captured and appropriate actions taken.